-Then I cut the 4 touchpad wires at the motherboard connector so I could solder header pins for easy attachment to the Teensy as shown.
+Then I cut the 4 touchpad wires shown below at the motherboard connector so I could solder header pins for easy attachment to the Teensy.

-Touchpad Signals
+D630 Touchpad Signals

 The 5 volt, ground, clock and data locations on the touchpad board are shown below.